stbenjam/foreman_abrt/README.md

 This setup needs to be performed on every host that you wish to report its crashes to Foreman.

+The host needs to be registered (using subscription-manager) to your Katello instance.
+You can find the registration instructions on `https://foreman.tld/content_hosts/register` (where foreman.tld is the host where Foreman/Katello runs).

 - Make sure that ABRT is installed and running.
   ```
   ~# yum install abrt-cli